-Flemish Brabant Tourism is doing an excellent job in producing material in English – in print form or to download – describing walks and cycle routes around the province.
+Flemish Brabant Tourism is doing an excellent job in producing material in English – in print form or to download – describing walking and cycling in Flemish Brabant.

 If you live in the province of Flemish Brabant or are planning to visit it, you will now never be lost for a walk or cycle route.
 And if you go on one, you will (or should) never be lost!